mrfdev/Boosters/README.md

 - `/rate`
   Shows the current tracked booster status.
 Experimental points can stay hidden from normal players.
   Players with only `onemb.boosters.rate` do not get admin or debug tab completions.
+- `/rate info`
+  Shows a short introduction to the plugin, the current build information, and a clickable GitHub repository URL.

 ### Admin commands